mrsimoes/hlnsync/README.md

 ## Syncing

-- `lnsync sync [options] <source> <target>` syncs a target dir from a source dir (or offline tree).
+- `sync [options] <source> <target>` syncs a target dir from a source dir (or offline tree).

- - First, target files are matched to source files.
+First, target files are matched to source files.
 Each matched target file is associated to a single source file.
 If either file system supports hard links, a file may have multiple pathnames. _lnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.

- - For each matched target file, its pathnames are made to match those of the corresponding source file, by renaming, deleting, or creating hard links.
+For each matched target file, its pathnames are made to match those of the corresponding source file, by renaming, deleting, or creating hard links.
 New intermediate subdirectories are created as needed on the target and directories which become empty on the target are removed.

+ - `-n` Dry-run, just show which operations would be performed.

  - `-z` Match files by size only.
 In this case, hash databases are not created or updated.

  - `-M=<size>` Excludes all files larger than <size>, which may be given in human form, e.g. `10k`, `2.1M`, `3G`.

- - `-n` Dry-run, just show which operations would be performed.

  - `--exclude <glob_pattern> ... <glob_pattern>` Exclude source files and directories by glob patterns.
 There is a corresponding `--include` and these are interpreted as in `rsync --exclude <pattern> source/ target` (beware, compatability has not been fully tested).

   - A file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.

+  - An initial slash anchors a pattern to the corresponding file tree root and a trailing slash means the pattern applies only to directories.

   - Each `--exclude` and `--include` option applies to all file trees in the command.

- - Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.
+ - `--once-exclude=<pattern>` and `--once-include=<pattern>` apply only to the following file tree.

- - An initial slash anchors the pattern to the corresponding file tree root.
- - A trailing slash means the pattern applies only to directories.
+ - `--only-include <PATTERN> ...` is equivalent to `--include="*/" --include <PATTERNS> ... --exclude="*"`.

+ - `--root <DIR>` For each online location that is a subdir of <DIR>, use the hash database at <DIR> to read and update.
+If several <DIR> in the command line are suitable for a location, use the last one given.

-- `lnsync rsync [options] <tree> <dir> [rsync-options]` Prints an _rsync_ command that would sync target dir from source, skipping _lnsync_ database files.
+- `rsync [options] <tree> <dir> [rsync-options]` Prints an _rsync_ command that would sync target dir from source, skipping _lnsync_ database files.
 Source may be a dir or an offline tree.
 Check the default _rsync_ options provided are what you want.
 To also run the _rsync_ command, use the `-x` switch.

-- `lnsync syncr` This convenience command is like `sync`, but follows it by executing the command created by `rsync` just above.
+- `syncr` This convenience command is like `sync`, but follows it by executing the command created by `rsync` just above.

 ## Creating, Updating, and Accessing the Hash Database

-- `lnsync update <dir>` Update the hash database, creating a new database if none exists, and rehashing all new files and those with a changed modification time (mtime).
+- `update <dir>` Update the hash database, creating a new database if none exists, and rehashing all new files and those with a changed modification time (mtime).
 Accepts `--exclude=<pattern>` options.
-- `lnsync rehash <dir> [<relpath>]+` Force rehashing files specified by paths relative to the root `dir`.
+- `rehash <dir> [<relpath>]+` Force rehashing files specified by paths relative to the root `dir`.
-- `lnsync subdir <dir> <relsubdir>` Update the database at `relsubdir` using any hash value already present in the hash database for `dir`.
+- `subdir <dir> <relsubdir>` Update the database at `relsubdir` using any hash value already present in the hash database for `dir`.
-- `lnsync mkoffline <dir> <outputfile>` Update database at `dir` and create corresponding offline database at `outputfile`.
+- `mkoffline <dir> <outputfile>` Update database at `dir` and create corresponding offline database at `outputfile`.
 Use `-f` to force overwriting the output file.
-- `lnsync cleandb <dir>` Remove outdated entries and re-compact the database.
+- `cleandb <dir>` Remove outdated entries and re-compact the database.
-- `lnsync lookup <tree> [<relpath>+]` Returns (either from db or by recomputing) the hash value for the files, where `tree` may be a a directory or an offline tree.
+- `lookup <tree> [<relpath>+]` Returns (either from db or by recomputing) the hash value for the files, where `tree` may be a a directory or an offline tree.

 ## Finding Files